WWAY: History

 Cape Fear sold WWAY to Clay Broadcasting (later to become Clay Communications) in 1968.
 In 1969, the station moved its studios to a new building a few blocks north on Front Street that was the first piece of a redevelopment of the north end of downtown.
 In 1981, a military jet destroyed the WWAY broadcast tower near Winnabow.
 The tower was replaced with one nearly 2,000 ft tall.
-As part of the divestiture of the company's newspaper and television properties, on April 30, 1987, Clay sold its WWAY and its four sister television stations—NBC affiliates KJAC-TV (now Dabl affiliate KBTV-TV) in Beaumont–Port Arthur, Texas, KFDX-TV in Wichita Falls, Texas and ABC affiliate WAPT in Jackson, Mississippi—to New York City-based Price Communications Corporation for $60 million; the sale was approved by the FCC on June 23.
+As part of the divestiture of the company's newspaper and television properties, on April 30, 1987, Clay sold its WWAY and its four sister television stations—NBC affiliates KJAC-TV (now Dabl affiliate KBTV-TV) in Beaumont–Port Arthur, Texas, KFDX-TV in Wichita Falls, Texas, and ABC affiliate WAPT in Jackson, Mississippi—to New York City–based Price Communications Corporation for $60 million; the sale was approved by the FCC on June 23.
 In 1988, Price sold WWAY to Adams Communications.
 Adams then sold the station to CLG Media in 1993, who then flipped it to Hillside Broadcasting in 1995.
 Hillside then sold WWAY to Cosmos Broadcasting, a subsidiary of the Liberty Corporation, in 1999.
 That company sold off its insurance interests two years later, bringing WWAY directly under the Liberty banner.
 In 2004, WWAY, following the lead of then-owner Liberty's ABC-affiliated stations, preempted a showing of the 1998 movie Saving Private Ryan.

 In 2005, Liberty merged with Raycom Media, which already owned WECT.
 That company could not keep both stations as Federal Communications Commission (FCC) duopoly rules do not allow common ownership of two of the four largest stations in a single market.
+(In addition, the Wilmington market has only four full-power stations, prohibiting a duopoly in any event.)
 As a result, Raycom opted to keep the longer-established and higher-rated WECT and spun off WWAY to current owner Morris Multimedia in 2006.
 However, the station retained the Liberty-era logo that was introduced in 2003.
 On May 8, 2008, the FCC announced that Wilmington had been selected as a test market for the 2009 national digital television transition.
 Five stations in Wilmington, including WWAY, also agreed to voluntarily cease analog broadcasting on September 8.
 Channel 3 made its transition from analog to digital at Noon on that date.
 On June 15, WWAY started broadcasting the Retro Television Network on its second digital channel.
 This had previously served as a 24-hour local weather channel.

 In September 2013, WWAY announced that it would add The CW on a digital subchannel.
 The new channel launched on September 30, 2013, under the branding "Cape Fear CW".
 The addition of The CW pushed RTV to channel 3.3, before Cozi TV took over the tertiary frequency in January 2015.
 On March 30, 2016, CBS announced that it would move its local affiliation to WWAY-DT2 from WILM-LD on January 1, 2017.
 The move shifted Cape Fear CW to 3.3, thereby bumping Cozi TV from that spot.